Supplier Materials Risk Management & Audit Software System

 Supply chain collaboration Global manufacturers such as Owens Corning, R.R.
 Donnelley and Stanley Black&Decker have taken the lead in environmental responsibility, compliance and risk assessment programs.
 Risk management today depends on supplier collaboration.
 Companies need to know everything about the chemical ingredients in raw materials, products and waste— business depends on it.
 Most professionals tasked with managing compliance in their enterprise and product supply lines have developed a patchwork approach to the problem over the years.
 But there is another way.

 There are more restrictions every day.
 Initiatives start local, such as US state level California Safer Products Act and product stewardship laws in certain states like Maine, Michigan and Oregon.
 On a national scale we have to consider EPA regulatory updates— including TSCA— mandates.
 Then of course there are REACH, RoHS and WEEE in Europe, and similar restrictions that are increasing in Asia.
-And now, regarding the African Democratic Republic of Congo and surrounding areas, sources of gold, tantalum, tin and tungsten must be tracked, known and in many cases reported on.
+Even sources of gold, tantalum, tin and tungsten must be tracked, known and in many cases reported on.

 What is Material Disclosure software and how does it help?
 The Material Disclosure compliance platform protects your trade secrets while increasing supplier response times, assuring trade compliance, and providing customizable, progressively detailed data gathering queries with responses you can monitor at-a-glance.
 The software also allows stakeholders to analyze supply data and regulatory details to create accurate reports and make quick, informed decisions about how to best manage materials for maximum return and minimal risk exposure.